lfricken/ti/coup/readme.md

-## INFLUENCE & CONFLICT

-## SETUP
-1. Planet count is 4 + 1 for Each player beyond 4
-1. Players get 4 influence tokens to place among planets of their choice going clockwise.
-Max 1 per planet.
-1. Start with 2 random fleet cards, 2 random agents.

 ## OVERVIEW
+1. This is an expansion of the game Coup, where Influence replaces money.
+Agents are the hidden cards
 1. The last surviving player wins.
-1. Players with at least 1 Agent may bluff about which Agent they have.
-1. Players are eliminated when they have no Influence on the board OR they would lose an Agent but have none.
+1. Players are eliminated when they have no Influence on any planet OR they would lose an Agent but have none.
+1. Planets have special abilities that are gained the first time it is captured (only one player has influence on it)
-1. Players use fleets
+1. Players use fleets to remove influence on planets.
+1. Special Benefit cards exist on planets and in players hands.
+If a player is the sole

+## SETUP
+1. Place planets: count is 4 + 1 for Each player beyond 4
+1. Place a random Benefit card, revealed, next to each planet
+1. Players get 4 influence tokens to place among planets of their choice going clockwise, placing 1 each turn.
+Max 1 per planet in this phase.
+1. Players gain 2 random fleet cards, and 2 random agents.
+1. Players gain a random Secret Objective and Secret Benefit

 ## COMMON POWERS LIST
-1. Move: Deploy, Replace, or Retract your Fleet.
-Place it next in line for fleet priority.
+1. Move: Deploy, Replace, or Retract a Fleet.
+Place it last in line for fleet priority.
 1. Construct: Take the top fleet card
 1. Enforce: At EACH of your fleet locations, you may choose to start a Conflict
 1. Denounce: Spend 2 influence tokens and pick a player to lose an Agent